 A significant variation was observed among the treatments for days to first fruiting (Table 1).
 The maximum number of days to first fruiting was recorded in T1 (57.98 days), which was statistically superior to all other treatments.
 The earliest fruiting was observed in T9 (44.87 days) and T8 (45.12 days), which were statistically at par and significantly earlier than other treatments.
-T7 (47.54 days) and T10 (48.66 days) also exhibited early fruiting compared to most treatments, but were statistically distinct from the earliest and latest fruiting groups.
+T7 (47.54 days) and T10 (48.66 days) also exhibited early fruiting compared to most treatments, but was statistically distinct from the earliest and latest fruiting groups.
 The significant advancement in flowering under (T9) could be due to the synergistic effect of integrating chemical fertilizers with organic manures and bio-fertilizers, which not only improve the soil physical properties and water-holding capacity but also enhance nutrient availability through microbial activity (Babalola, 2010; Singh et al., 2020).
-The role of FYM and vermicompost in promoting early flowering may be attributed to their ability to supply a steady release of macro- and micronutrients, improve cation exchange capacity, and stimulate root growth (Edwards et al., 2011).
+The role of FYM and vermi-compost in promoting early flowering may be attributed to their ability to supply a steady release of macro- and micronutrients, improve cation exchange capacity, and stimulate root growth (Edwards et al., 2011).
 Similarly, VAM fungi facilitate better phosphorus uptake and enhance plant growth-promoting hormones, while PSB solubilizes insoluble phosphates, thus improving P availability during the early growth stages (Sharma et al., 2013).

 Table 1 reveals that both fruit weight and fruit diameter in tomato varied significantly among the different treatments.
 The highest fruit weight (82.67 g) was recorded in treatment T9, which was statistically at par with T8 (80.22 g), whereas plants receiving the recommended dose of fertilizers (T1) produced the lowest fruit weight (44.76 g).
 Similarly, fruit diameter exhibited significant variation, with the maximum value (18.79 cm) also obtained in T9, which was statistically superior to all other treatments.
 This was followed by T8 (17.76 cm) and T10 (16.54 cm), both of which differed significantly from each other.
 Intermediate fruit diameters were recorded in T6 (16.08 cm), T5 (15.43 cm), and T7 (15.11 cm), while the smallest diameters were noted in T1 (12.67 cm) and T3 (12.77 cm), which were at par with each other.
 The improvement in fruit parameters under integrated nutrient management (INM) could be attributed to balanced nutrient supply, enhanced microbial activity, and better root proliferation, leading to efficient nutrient uptake and translocation of assimilates towards fruit development.
 Singh and Singh, (2014) found that FYM combined with bio-fertilizers such as Azotobacter and PSB significantly increased fruit size and weight compared to sole chemical fertilizer, owing to better nutrient synchronization with crop demand.
-Likewise, Kumar et al., (2017) reported that vermicompost application enhanced soil enzymatic activity, improved moisture retention, and facilitated greater uptake of N, P, and K, leading to increased fruit weight and diameter.
+Likewise, Kumar et al., (2017) reported that vermi-compost application enhanced soil enzymatic activity, improved moisture retention, and facilitated greater uptake of N, P, and K, leading to increased fruit weight and diameter.